microsoft/nni/docs/source/nas/exploration_strategy.rst

    exp_config.execution_engine = 'oneshot'

-One-shot strategies only support a limited set of :ref:`mutation-primitives`, and does not support :doc:`customizing mutators <mutator>` at all.
-See the :ref:`reference <one-shot-strategy-reference>` for the detailed support list of each algorithm.
+One-shot strategies only support a limited set of mutation primitives, and does not support :doc:`customizing mutators <mutator>` at all.
+See the :doc:`reference </reference/nas>` for the detailed support list of each algorithm.

 .. versionadded:: 2.8

    One-shot strategy is now compatible with `Lightning accelerators <https://pytorch-lightning.readthedocs.io/en/stable/accelerators/gpu.html>`__.
 It means that, you can accelerate one-shot strategies on hardwares like multiple GPUs.
 To enable this feature, you only need to pass the keyword arguments which used to be set in ``pytorch_lightning.Trainer``, to your evaluator.
-See :doc:`this reference </reference/nas/evaluator>` for more details.
+See :doc:`this reference </reference/nas>` for more details.